-EDCI 430 Secondary Theory & Practice (3): Examines current theories of secondary education and practice.
+EDCI 430 Secondary Theory & Practice (4): Examines current theories of secondary education and practice.
 Instruction in identifying appropriate teaching strategies and developing course outlines and unit plans in teaching at the secondary level.
 Involves selecting and organizing learning materials and opportunities.
 Includes focus on the organization, management, and discipline of the classroom.
-Must be taken concurrently with EDCI 430L.
+Includes lab of thirty clinical practice hours.